 3 The Ocean Agency (Washington, DC, USA)

 Communicating effectively and in a captivating way is one of the biggest challenges for science and management to engage the mainstream population.
 Breaking through via novel and innovative means and media is required to reach new audiences and go beyond traditional methods of scientific reporting.
-Increasingly, there is a need to activate the attention of the general populace.
-The use of creative arts (e.g., performance, visual, multimedia) can provide this link, and with it new opportunities to educate and raise awareness across a broader community of stakeholders, especially when associated with groundbreaking management actions to reduce stressors and/or target reef restoration activities.
-Here we will share stories of how we, as reef scientists and managers, creatively communicate our stories - what has worked, what could work better, strategies for engaging target audiences, and garnering the support (including funding) to enable these activities.
-Some communication activities require advanced skills in a particular creative area (e.g., cinematography, composition, choreography, graphic design); however, other creative outreach options have online tools available (e.g., wordclouds).
-While presenting examples of creative communications will undoubtedly form part of the presentations, the focus of the session is to share lessons learned through their development (so please DON'T propose showing a 12-minute video as your presentation!).
-Partnering with professional artists and creative communications experts is one way that scientists and managers can disseminate messages through innovative ways; learnings from these collaborations are certainly welcome.
+Artists, like scientists are important storytellers that help people to see in new ways and activate the attention of the general populace.
+The use of creative arts (e.g., performance, visual, multimedia) can create a new space for dialogue and understanding to provide new opportunities to educate and raise awareness across a broader community of stakeholders.
+Here we will share stories of how we, as reef scientists, managers and artists, creatively communicate our stories – what has worked, what could work better, strategies for engaging target audiences, and garnering the support (including funding) to enable these activities.
+Through examples and hands-on activities, we’ll consider best practices for a variety of creative outlets, such as cinematography, composition, choreography, graphic design, photography, music, fibre arts, painting and graphic arts.
+One opportunity for collaborations between artists and scientists is with the Schmidt Ocean Institute's research vessel Falkor – the Artist-at-Sea program provides berths for artists to work side-by-side with the scientists, immersing themselves in the research.
+Partnering of professional artists and creative communications experts is one way that scientists and managers can disseminate messages through innovative ways and can transform the work perspectives of both groups.

 Götz B. Reinicke 1, Lorenzo Bramanti2, Federica Costantini3